 Efficiency rating – Consider the annual fuel utilization efficiency (AFUE) rating.
 This higher the percentage, the more heat a furnace can pull from a single therm of gas.
 In other words, the closer a system is to 100 percent, the more efficient it will be in heating your home.

 Cost – When comparing the cost of various units, keep in mind that high-efficiency furnaces are usually more expensive than their standard-efficiency counterparts.
 However, while the price may be higher, you can eventually more than recoup the additional expense in the money you save on utility bills.

 Installation – In order for a furnace to work efficiently, it must be correctly installed.
 Ensure that the HVAC contractor you choose is well experienced in installation and adheres to HVAC industry standards.
 Improper installation can lead to wasted energy and expensive repairs further down the line.

 For any questions related to replacing the furnace in your household, or for other home-comfort concerns, please contact Ernst Heating & Cooling today.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about furnaces and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about furnaces and other HVAC topics, visit our blog.